thnguyendev/phpcore/README.md

         );
     ?>
     ```
-4. Retrieve data from new Web API by url: <Your project URL>/api/getinfo
+4. Retrieve data from new Web API by url: Your project URL/api/getinfo